By Andra Chantim SPRING 2007

 James was described by her niece and others in the Courant article as a reserved, hard-working woman who wore her hair pulled back into a tight bun.
 She hired local teenagers and held them to high standards, which required her to be strict at times.
 Despite her intensity and strong work ethic, James also had a soft side.
 She loved chatting with her customers, giving advice, and interacting with the children who came in for ice cream.
 It is said that she often gave medicine to those who could not afford it.
 Known as “Miss James” to everyone in Old Saybrook, she grew to become a well known and beloved member of the community.
 She retired and closed the drugstore in 1967 at the age of 81 but lived in the building until her death 10 years later.
 The pharmacy was reopened in 1984 but closed again in 1994.
 Since then, the building has traded hands several times.

 The James Gallery & Soda Fountain is owned by the Deacon Timothy Pratt Bed & Breakfast, located next door to the former pharmacy.
 Though many things have changed, the soda fountain is still a place where families and friends can enjoy a variety of delectable treats.
 It was bustling the day I stopped in, and I knew that in order to capture the full experience of visiting the James Pharmacy, trying something from the large list of milkshakes and floats was essential.
 I ordered a delicious vanilla sundae topped with whipped cream and hot fudge, dubbed the “Miss James’ Dusty Rhodes Sundae” in honor of this local legend.

-Andra Chantim is a junior at Trinity College and served as intern for HOG RIVER JOURNAL last fall.
+Andra Chantim was a junior at Trinity College and served as intern for HOG RIVER JOURNAL in fall 2006.